DimitriPalmer22/Studio-Docs/Projects/Summer Project/Mechanics/Using the Dialogue Interaction System.md

 ### Creating a New Dialogue Interaction

-1. In the content drawer, navigate to the `Game/Avernoth/Narrative/DialogueInteractions` folder
+1. In the content drawer, navigate to the `Game/Avernoth/Narrative/DialogueInteractions` folder.
+All of the dialogue interactions should be found somewhere within this folder.
 2. Either find an appropriate folder or create a new folder to put your interaction in
 3. In this folder, right-click and search "data asset"
 4. In the data asset creation window, search for `DIS_Interaction`. `BP_DIS_Interaction` should come up.
 Click it